matteobaccan/EchoServer/README.md

 # EchoServer

 EchoServer is a simple yet powerful tool for stress-testing HTTP requests.
 It allows you to launch a server that responds to every HTTP request by simply "echoing" (returning) what it receives from the client.
-It is useful for testing HTTP clients, automation tools, load balancers, and much more.
+This is ideal for debugging, load testing, and analyzing how clients and intermediaries handle HTTP transactions.

 ## Main Features